-Being faced with new challenges I’ve been pushed to my limits.
-I realised CrossFit isn’t just about the physical strength needed, but also the mental strength involved.
-From pulling myself up on the bars to just doing sit ups I kept telling myself that quitting isn’t an option.
+Facing new challenges I’ve been pushed to my limits.
+I realize CrossFit isn’t just about the physical strength, but also the mental strength involved.
+From pulling myself up on the bars to just doing sit-ups I keep telling myself that quitting isn’t an option.

 ‘’The feeling after a workout is so rewarding.
 It makes you feel like you have accomplished your goal of the day.’’

-I’ve nearly reached the end of the session and to finish off I’m faced with trying out handstand holds.
-Nervous but excited, I’m realising that in this moment I could accomplish new things by putting my mind to it.
+I’m nearly at the end of the session and to finish off I’m facing the task of handstand holds.
+Nervous but excited, I realize that in this moment I could accomplish new things by putting my mind to it.

 I’m no athlete so by the second set I’m starting to find it challenging to do another handstand hold.
 Thanks to my lack of upper body strength, I struggle to stay up, however Denise steps in to give a helping hand.
 She shows me a new exercise (thankfully) and I keep doing that for the rest of the sets.

 ‘’CrossFit did change my life for the better mainly within physical and mental aspects.
 I’m a big believer in discipline and I think it’s one of the most important things to have.’’

 ‘’It does change people’s lives.
 I’ve seen people lose weight and gain back their confidence.
 People also use CrossFit to de-stress from their daily life.
 All in all there are so many benefits both on the health side and even on the mental side.’’

 Slowly waking up the next day I could really feel the burn.
 Guess you could say being sore is definitely an understatement.
 Despite a few aching muscles CrossFit has shown me that it’s more than just a work out.
 With a great supportive community behind it CrossFit could be seen as a lifestyle.